RTFRekola/multinational-retail-data-centralisation/README.md

 ![multinational-retail-data-centralisation](database_utils-2.png?raw=true "Find the names of database tables.")
 ![multinational-retail-data-centralisation](data_extraction-1.png?raw=true "Read the desired database table.")

+Once the user data was read from AWS, it needed to be cleaned to get rid of faulty data, to harmonise formatting of dates and phone numbers, and to improve the style of data throughout the table.

 - in <i>data_cleaning.py</i>, created the method <i>clean_user_data</i>, which cleans the table with user data
     - remove rows with n/a in them